Designing a term insurance policy to match your needs

-Most term insurance plans allow you to choose between payment modes based on your convenience.
-You can make premium payments yearly, half-yearly, quarterly, or even monthly.
+You can pay the premiums under your term insurance plan on a monthly, quarterly, semi-annual, or annual basis.
+It depends on your choice and convenience.
 There is usually a very minor or no difference in the final amount that you pay.
 If you think you won’t be able to pay large amounts annually, you can choose the monthly payment option.
 No matter which type of payment frequency you choose, remember to set up auto-debit or standing instructions so that your premiums get paid on time and your policy doesn’t lapse.

 2. Claim Payout options

 After your death, your family will suddenly have a huge balance in their bank account after the claim is settled and they may not be prepared to manage that amount of wealth, appropriately.
 To make sure they do not mismanage the money in poor investments, you can choose a claim payout option that pays them amounts in the most helpful way.

 You can choose from among the following payout options and configure how your nominee receives the claim payout:

 - Lump-sum: It is the option where the entire claim amount is credited to the nominee’s bank account.
-Lump-sum is a suitable payout option when you have major loans and liabilities to be paid off.
+It is an effective choice if you have any loans/debts that need to be paid.

 - Monthly income: If you choose the monthly income payout option, the claim amount is paid to your family in fixed monthly installments for a certain period of time.
 If you don’t have any loans or liabilities - but are buying the term insurance to provide for the everyday needs of your family - this option could be beneficial.

 - Lump-sum with monthly income: This is a combination of the above two options, and extremely useful if you want a part of your claim to go towards paying off loans.
 The remaining amount will be paid out to your loved ones as a monthly income to meet their daily expenses - for a set time span.